lastmile-ai/aiconfig/python/src/aiconfig/eval/README.md

 The library will just run your evaluations, skipping the AIConfig inference step.
 Due to this difference, you do not need to define test suite settings in this case.

 For a usage example, see the bottom half of the [notebook](https://github.com/lastmile-ai/aiconfig/blob/d79cf7dadf934b0ce09bc671cfde37aaecf05c1e/python/src/aiconfig/eval/custom_eval/examples/travel/travel_eval.ipynb#L4) under " Option 2: Run eval on already-computed AIConfig outputs."

+## More about Metrics

+### Tl;Dr
+* See metrics.py "User Interface" section.
+Two subsections: metric constructors and off-the-shelf metrics.
+You can also define arbitrary custom metrics.

+### Metrics Definition and Usage
+* A Metric at heart is just a function (EvaluationFunction) that takes data to some result you want to analyze.
+Currently the input data must be a string, and the output data can be anything (float, string, custom record, etc.).
+It is parametrized by its input and output types.
+* The Metric class ties together an EvaluationFunction with some metadata (EvaluationMetricMetadata) that makes the result clearer and easier to interpret.
+See the DataFrame outputs in the example notebook to understand the data and metadata associated with metrics and why it's useful to tie it all together.
+* the metrics module (`metrics.py`) contains some metrics you can use and some helper functions to construct new metrics.
+See the "User Interface" section, which is split into two parts: 1. helper functions and 2. ready-to-go metrics.
+* For an end-to-end example (defining a metric and a test suite, calling the evaluate API) see the notebook.

 # Usage Guide - Promptfoo Integration